 All Around SoCal

 Post Labor Day means Halloween Season is officially and universally acceptably upon us!
-For the third year in a row, we're putting out our own spin on providing a directory for haunts in Southern California (which basically involves categorizing them by geography and providing basic information and descriptions directly below).
+For the third year in a row, we're putting out our own spin on providing a directory for haunts, Halloween attractions, and spooky theater and interactive attractions in Southern California (which basically involves categorizing them by geography and providing basic information and descriptions directly below).
 This page also serves as an index of our reviews and coverage of any haunt we have visited or will stop by.

 It's worth noting that this guide was inspired by Theme Park Adventure's listings, and we're saddened to learn of Rick's recent decision to retire his legendary and highly influential site after 24 long years.
 But we should point out that TPA's haunt coverage has played a huge role in motivating Westcoaster's efforts to branch further out and provide more in-depth and high quality reviews of as many of the fantastic haunted attractions around Southern California as we can.
 So to Rick, Johanna, and company, thank you.